Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Overview.md

 ---

-## Your Data is Safe
+## Preserve Data Before Upgrading

-V2 is **fully compatible** with V1 data:
-- ✅ User accounts and permissions
-- ✅ API keys
-- ✅ Settings and configurations
-- ✅ Database (internal or external)
-- ✅ Custom OCR language files
-- ✅ Custom fonts and certificates

-**No manual migration needed** - database schema updates automatically on first startup.
+Back up the database, configuration, OCR language files, fonts and certificates before the first V2 startup.
+Test the upgrade with a copy of that data and check user access, API integrations and customised settings before replacing the production deployment.

 ---